Qiskit/ecosystem/README.md

 To change your project's information, find your project's file in [`.ecosystem/resources/members`](https://github.com/qiskit-community/ecosystem/tree/main/ecosystem/resources/members) and make a pull request with the updated information.
-You can also [make an issue](https://github.com/qiskit-community/ecosystem/issues/new?assignees=octocat&labels=update+request&projects=&template=update.yml&title=%5BProject+update%5D%3A+) asking us to do it, or asking us to remove your project from the Ecosystem.
+You can also [open an issue](https://github.com/qiskit-community/ecosystem/issues/new?assignees=octocat&labels=update+request&projects=&template=update.yml&title=%5BProject+update%5D%3A+) asking us to do it, or asking us to remove your project from the Ecosystem.